August 23, 2022

 Review Cost of Goods Sold and Operating Expense Ratios

 I follow a similar approach to review the Cost of Goods Sold and Operating Expense ratios.
 Just Google “what is the typical cost of goods sold as a percentage of sales for industry xyz” and you will likely find a range that you can compare to your projected cost of goods sold percentage.
+Some industries do have very high gross profit margins, coffee shop gross profit margins can be as high 90%, so it is not an automatic red flag if you are projecting high gross profit margins, it is the high net profit margins that are often a red flag.

 Compare Projected Revenue to Actual Data